• The First Sunday after Pentecost 10:00 AM Rite II June 15, 2025

 ANNOUNCEMENTS

-Our Healing Mass will be held at 4pm during Standard Time.
+Our Healing Mass will be held at 5pmduring DST.
 Please join us for this informal short Eucharist that includes an option for the reception of the Sacrament of the Anointing of the Sick.

 Firm Foundation (Homeless Day Shelter)